How to Deal with Dog Aggression

 Socialization is a critical aspect of your dog's upbringing.
 Socializing your dog means exposing him from a young age (as soon as he's had his vaccinations) to a wide variety of new experiences, people and animals.

 When you socialize your dog, you're getting him to learn through experience that new sights and sounds are fun, not scary.
-It's not enough to one day expose a dog to a crowd of unfamiliar people and tell him to "Settle down, boy" - he has to learn that it's safe himself.
+It's not enough to one day expose a dog to a crowd of unfamiliar people and tell him to "Settle down, boy".
+He has to learn for himself that it's safe.
 And he needs to do it from puppyhood for the lesson to truly sink in.

 We believe Piper never met with children when he was young, because when he came to us at 9 months old he was terrified of children.
 This fear translated to growling, nipping and anxiety around kids.